GLOBAL MARKETS-Stocks head for worst week since mid-February

 Yet with expectations of such rises at rock bottom, some more bullish talk from U.S. Federal Reserve policymakers and the chance that Friday's payroll numbers could support the case for a move as soon as June have at least halted sales of the dollar.

-"Yes, you've heard it before but our sense is there is a degree of added importance in today's non-farm payrolls report," said Derek Halpenny, European Head of Global Markets Research at Bank of Tokyo-Mitsubishi UFJ.

-"Two strong jobs report with evidence of increased wage inflation would certainly result in the (June) decision being a lot more finely balanced and would inevitably result in the rates market shifting more toward a move and a strengthening of the dollar."

-Wall Street was set to open marginally lower after stock markets in Europe fell by around 1 percent in morning trade, weighed down by a 4 percent fall in the world's biggest steelmaker Arcelor Mittal after quarterly results.
+Stock markets in Europe lost half a percent in the first hour of trade, weighed down by a 4 percent fall in the world's biggest steelmaker Arcelor Mittal after first quarter results.

 Shanghai shares fell almost 3 percent and Hong Kong by 1.7 percent, putting Asian markets at one-month lows and the MSCI world index on course for a more than 2 percent fall this week - its worst since the second week of February.